lokiwizard/SimpleMoe/README.md

 # Simple mixture of experts

-## Introduction
+## 1. Introduction

 This repository contains a simple implementation of a mixture of experts model based on https://github.com/ambisinister/mla-experiments.
-We add the implementation of Moe.
+We revised the implementations of RoPE and added the Moe architecture.

-## Rope
+## 2. Rope

 Assume that the embedding vector $\mathbf{e}_p$ for each token has dimension $d$, where $d$ is even.
 We split the embedding vector into two parts: